Ellinaut/elliRPC-Specification/README.md

 ## Schemas

-A schema is the definition for how an api structure for a specific usage MUST look like.
-The schema MAY be used by clients to build requests or handle and validate responses.
+A schema is the definition for how a data structure for a specific usage MUST look like.
+The schema MAY be used by clients to automatically build requests or to handle and validate responses.

 Properties not defined within a schema MUST be ignored by servers and clients.

-Missing properties from the schema MUST be treated as null.
-If the schema defines the missing property as not nullable, an error MUST be thrown.
+Missing properties from the schema MUST be treated as null values.

 A schema MUST define a schema name, which is unique within the application domain.
+For this purpose, the name of the schema MAY be prefixed with the package name if the schema is to be used only in this package.
 The schema name MUST consider the naming conventions of this specification.
-A schema MAY defines a description, used for documentation purposes.
+A schema MAY define a description, used for documentation purposes.
 A schema SHOULD define one or more properties, which together define the structure of the schema.

 A schema MAY be extended by other schemas.
-If a schema can only be used when extended, it could be marked as abstract.
+If a schema can only be used when extended, it MUST be marked as abstract.

-A schema MAY extends another schema.
-It can redefine its properties by adding a property definition with the same property name.
+A schema MAY extend another schema.
+It MAY redefine its properties by adding a property definition with the same property name.

 A property MUST define a property name, which is unique within the schema.
 The property name MUST consider the naming conventions of this specification.
-A property MAY defines a description, used for documentation purposes.
+A property MAY define a description, used for documentation purposes.
 A property MUST define its type.
 By default, a property is not nullable.
-A property MAY defines options, like nullable, in the type definition.
-These options define how to interpret and use a type in the json structure and data model.
+A property MAY define options, like nullable, in the type definition.
+These options define how to interpret, validate and use the specific property value in the json structure and data model.

 ```
 {